spalmas/SDG-MENARO/README.md

 │   ├── SH_HIV_INCD_U15.Rdata: merged data for indicator.
 │   ├── SI_POV_DAY1.csv: data from Salmeron-Gomez, et al., 2023 on % of children living in extreme poverty.
 │   ├── SI_POV_NAHC.Rdata: merged data for indicator.
+│
+├── 01_database_download/
+├── download_DW.R: to download and clean data from UNICEF Data Warehouse.
+Produces source_data/DW.Rdata ├── download_helpers.R: functions used for the download scripts ├── download_SDGGD.R: to download and clean data from SDG Global Database.
+Produces source_data/SDGGD.Rdata ├── SDG_MENARO_check_data_merge.R: to check if SDGGD and DW data can be merged and produce merged datasets for selected indicators.
+Produces SE_TOT_PRFL_2.Rdata, SH_HIV_INCD_U15.Rdata and SI_POV_NAHC.Rdata found in source_data/.
+├── SDG_MENARO_data_compile.R: compiles the final table of indicator values used for analysis: output/indicator_data_WORLD.Rdata.
+│
+├── 02_database_descriptive/
+│   ├── descriptive_df.R: function to get descriptive statistics of the information for each indicator.
+Not used, originally used in SDG_MENARO_data_compile.R.
+│   ├── SDG_MENARO_data_description.qmd: to produce .doc with descriptive analysis by indicator and by country │
+├── 03_progress_assessment/
+│   ├── progress_assessment.R: main script to estimate the SDG progress │   ├── progress_assessment_functions.R: different functions used in the main progress assessment script │
+├── 04_output/
+│   ├── indicator_data_WORLD.Rdata: final database of indicator values.
+│   ├── progress_results.Rdata:  progress assessment results per country
 ```

 ## How to update the source data files